keyu-tian/Star-War/README.md

 ### Architecture

-This project leverages the MVVM design pattern to realize the high-cohesion and low-coupling.
+This project adopts the MVVM design pattern to realize the high-cohesion and low-coupling.